sendwithus/competencies/Competencies/Competency-Career-Development.md

 You can show the growth of your direct reports into more senior roles.

-You can show the change to other roles within the company.
+You can show the change of your direct reports to other roles within the company.

 ## How do you improve it?